andycranston/raritan-compare-roles/README.md

 Password .....: Passw0rd!
 ```

-`NOTE:` the password `Passw0rd!` is NOT a password used on any devices.
+`NOTE:` the password `Passw0rd!` is NOT a password used on any of MY
+devices!
 It is simply a "place holder" for this README documentation.
+Also
-Also do NOT be tempted to use it on any devices/accounts!!!
+do NOT be tempted to use it on any of YOUR devices/accounts!

 With these details we can run the `compare_roles.py` utility program as follows:

 ```
-python3 ./compare-roles.py  --host1 10.7.0.11 --user1 admin --pass1 raritan --host2 10.7.0.12 --user2 admin --pass2 raritan
+python3 ./compare-roles.py  --host1 10.7.0.11 --user1 admin --pass1 'Passw0rd!' --host2 10.7.0.12 --user2 admin --pass2 'Passw0rd!'
 ```

 Example output: